 Although you can listen to the lectures and complete the modules on a flexible schedule (whenever you find it convenient to do so), you must keep up with the overall pace of the course by taking exams spaced intermittently throughout the semester.
-The schedule of exams determines how quickly you must complete each module; in general, the course is paced such that you will keep up if you complete two to three modules per week.
-Modules are released throughout the semester, not all at once.
-Exams cannot be taken early, so it is wise to not work too far ahead.
+The schedule of exams determines how quickly you must complete each module; in general, the course is paced such that you will keep up if you complete two modules per week.
+Modules are released well ahead of the pacing of the course in case students need to work ahead.
+However, exams cannot be taken early / ahead of schedule, so it is wise to not work too far ahead.